 This approach is more result-driven than emails as users take time to read emails, and sometimes they even go unnoticed for weeks.

 Ecommerce stores with wishlists can specifically benefit from push notifications.
-For instance, you can notify a user when their desired products go on sale or available at a discounted price.
+For instance, you can notify a user when their desired products go on sale or are available at a discounted price.

 2. Cart Abandonment Notifications